Online course designed for high school students

 How to build a social entrepreneurship team

-Determine what skills and assets you’ll need from your team.
-Learn to put your value proposition to work to guide your team in solving problems.
-See how successful social entrepreneur teams accomplish their goals.
+Determine what skills and assets your team needs.
+Show how your value proposition works to guide problem solving.
+See how successful social entrepreneur teams accomplish goals.

 Prepare for a future in social entrepreneurship